keyestudio/KS0559-KS0559F-Keyestudio-4WD-BT-Multi-purpose-Car-V2.0-Arduino/Arduino/arduino.md

 ![](/media/d29f513cc3561c7a3c3b05105e8a9ad3.png)

-As can be seen from the above figure, the Keyestudio 8833 motor driver expansion board is stacked on the Keyestudio 4.0 development board.
+As can be seen from the above figure, the Keyestudio 8833 motor Shield is stacked on the Keyestudio 4.0 development board.

 The pin G, V and S of the LED module are connected to G, 5V and D9 of the expansion board respectively.